Authored by the expert who managed and guided the team behind the Austria Property Pack

 What is the average housing price in Salzburg in 2026?

-We are writing this as of the first half of 2026, using the latest transaction data from official Austrian sources that we have manually verified and cross-checked.
+We are writing this as of 2026, using the latest Salzburg housing data collected from authoritative sources and manually double checked.

 By the way, you will find much more detailed price ranges in our property pack covering the real estate market in Salzburg.